 a) ESOP and Welfare Trust

-The Trust has not made any buying or selling transactions in the secondary market.
+The Trust has not entered into any transaction of buying or selling of shares in the secondary market.

 b) Employee Welfare Trusts